RocheDJ/kCloud/README.md

 ## Git Approach

-The was a solo work based project so I chose to use a single repository and branch on GIT with each project section contained in its own folder with separate readme files.
+This was a solo work based project so I chose to use a single repository and branch on GIT with each project section contained in its own folder with separate readme files.

 ## License